Circular construction: a Lego house for grown-ups

 This is exactly how we do not want to build.
 Our engineers and architects believe in circular construction: a closed circuit without the addition of new raw materials and ever-growing waste mountains.
 What exactly does that mean?
 Constructing buildings in such a way that we can reuse as many products, materials and raw materials in their highest quality form.
 Reuse bricks to build a new shop instead of shattering them into gravel.
 And using metal beams immediately in another building without melting them down first.
 We made our engagement official by signing the Green Deal Circular Construction at the beginning of 2019, an initiative of the Flemish government.Read more about the Green Deal

 In order to be able to dismantle buildings easily, no glue or cement should be used in circular construction.
 Instead, we’re investigating screw and click systems, amongst other things.
 You can compare it with a flat pack cupboard.
-Even today, we opt for prefabricated facades instead of classic masonry.
+Even today, we opt for concrete slabs instead of classic masonry.
 This means the materials remain pure and we can reuse them more easily.

 Of course it will be a while before the first circular construction supermarket opens its doors.
 But we’re experimenting and testing flat out!
 For example, while renovating the OKay store at Weelde in the spring of 2019, we’ve put the click system to practice by using it to build the rear side of the store.
 With success!